bellodox/trucker-wiki-content/Rails-3.md

 Press Ctrl-C to exit...
 ```

-Next, create another database section in your `config/database.yml` file with the service connection info in the af tunnel output:
+Next, create another database section in your `config/database.yml` file with the service connection info in the truck tunnel output:

 ```
 proxied-trucker: